gnosis/dx-docs/source/cli.md

  and call the new
 file `local.conf`.

-Edit the `DEFAULT_MNEMONIC` and add your own secret mnemonic that will be used to sign the transactions.
+Edit the `DEFAULT_MNEMONIC` and add your own secret mnemonic, which is the one from the account that will be used to sign the transactions.

 Additionally, in this file you can add any custom configuration.
 Note that by